(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 So you’re starting to warm up to the idea of making reservations at Hell’s Kitchen in Vegas.
 What else might you like to know?

 If you want to be certain about the most current prices for the food at Hell’s Kitchen in Las Vegas, you can check these websites before your trip.
-Both offer the option of making your reservation online.
+Both offer the option of making your Hell’s Kitchen reservations online.

 The restaurant is wheelchair accessible and features a full bar.
 There are Vegetarian, Vegan, and Gluten-Free options on the menu.

-The restaurant is located just off of the Caesars Palace hotel lobby in the Roman Plaza.
-They are open daily from 11 am until 12 am.
+Hell’s Kitchen restaurant at Caesars Palace is located in front of the hotel in Roman Plaza, right next to the Strip.
+They are open daily from 11 am until 11:30 pm.
 Call (712) 731-7373. (google maps)

-Private dining in groups of 14 or can be accommodated but you must contact group sales at 866-733-5827.
+Private dining in groups of 14 or more can be accommodated, but you must contact group sales at 866-733-5827.